W00nderer/expense_tracker_v1/README.md

 > work with credit, debit cards or cash;
 > record past, present or future purchases;
-> track the outstanding balance of your credit card, and more!
+> track the outstanding balance of your credit card;
+> all accounts and purchases are being saved to a .json file

-I'm always striving to grow through constructive criticism and suggestions, so please leave your feedback!S
+I'm always striving to grow through constructive criticism and suggestions, so please leave your feedback!